Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 Tailoring it to fit the message you want to convey, your brand identity, and your marketing goals.

 And speaking of processes, another great thing about these companies is that they have guidelines they’ve perfected over the years.
-Allowing them to consistently deliver their work on-time, or even speeding up the production if the client has a tight schedule.
+Allowing them to consistently deliver their work on time, or even speed up the production if the client has a tight schedule.

 Altogether, partnering with a video agency can help you to step up your game and get results.
 All while guaranteeing quality, experience, and top-notch services.

-Regarding budget needed, video production costs can vary anywhere between $8,000 and $50,000.
-It’s a wide range given that explainer video prices hinge on a number of things, like the complexity and quality of the piece.
+Regarding the budget needed, video production costs can vary anywhere between $8,000 and $50,000.
+It’s a wide range, given that explainer video prices hinge on a number of things, like the complexity and quality of the piece.
 (More of this in a minute!)

 Also called “boutique agencies,” small-size video companies have very small production crews of one to three professionals.
 If needed, they can outsource and hire more people for specific projects.

 Now, even though their staff is limited, these boutique agencies often have the equipment, skillset, and knowledge to develop high-quality explainer videos.

 Providing excellent, personalized services with a team working just for you.

 However, they usually can’t handle too many projects at once and often have a waiting time – which ultimately can be an issue if you are working with a tight schedule.